Open every day from around 9am to 5pm (or as long as the alottment entrance gate is open) No need to book or ask - just pop along there and relax...

-An initiative managed by Heather Brown, the Wellesbourne Dementia Friendly Allotment is a lovely peaceful place for Carers to take their Loved ones living with Dementia.
-You can both relax there on informal seating and be surrounded by a wonderful display of flowers and plants - all within the splendid Wellesbourne Countryside.
-Its an ideal place to visit and is located just off the main Wellesbourne to Kineton Road within the village.
-Please contact Heather for more information: 07964 683146. /
+An initiative from Heather Dowler (Formerly Brown), Oscar's Dementia Friendly Garden is a lovely peaceful place for Carers to take their Loved ones living with Dementia.
+You can relax there on informal seating, surrounded by a wonderful display of flowers and plants - all within the splendid Wellesbourne Countryside.
+Its an ideal place to visit and is located just off the main Wellesbourne to Kineton Road within the village - Please contact Heather and Paul for more information: 01295 688376 or email: firstname.lastname@example.org

 In June 2020. whilst out with one of my daughters I decided I should start planting and so I bought plants to make a start.
 It was at this stage I was told that "BBC country File" were filming on the allotments and they would like to include the dementia plot, if I was willing to talk to them.
 I saw this as an opportunity too good to miss! - So thanks to some kind donations, I have managed to create what I hope is a lovely garden full of colour, scents and sound.
 With an area for planting activities and growing.
 I have to thank Country file for giving me a deadline to finally get it done.